 Voice-enabled Restaurant Management Software

-StarBar.ai voice-enables legacy restaurant management processes to save time and money.
-Beginning with VoiceINV™, operators at every restaurants, hotel, casino, bar and pub worldwide will be able to use the patent pending StarBar voice inventory and order automation software.
-This reduces the time it takes to complete a bar inventory by 80%.
-Future voice-inventory modules will include food and products.
+VoiceStar.ai voice-enables legacy restaurant management processes to save time and money.
+Beginning with VoiceINV™, operators at every restaurants, hotel, casino, bar and pub worldwide will be able to use the patent pending VoiceStar voice inventory and order automation software.
+This reduces the time it takes to complete a bar and food inventory by 80%.

 Experience and Perspective

 Our leadership team has broad reach to industry affiliates, business colleagues, restaurant leadership, and influencers, affiliates, dealers and media relationships.
 We bring decades of relevant experience to our investing partners and portfolio companies.
 We bring operations, culinary, development and corporate finance expertise.
 We have held BOH and FOH unit-level and C-level positions at regional and national chains.
 We are food and restaurant tech entrepreneurs, social media pioneers and digital transformation consultants.

 We are practitioners and thought-leaders and with an operators' perspective.
 We are passionate about the restaurant industry and excited about how enabling technologies are transforming our industry every day.
 Technology helps create operational efficiencies leading to profitability and that make operators more competitive and relevant.